StarT-Dev-Team/StarT-Wiki/docs/Mechanics/Energy-Generation/Dynamos.md

     === "Upgrade Kits"

         Upgrade kits multiply power production at the same rate they multiply fuel consumption.
-For example, an EV upgrade kit multiplies fuel consumption and power production by 48x.
-If your feeding it
+For example, an EV upgrade kit multiplies fuel consumption and power production by 48x while consuming fuel 48x faster.
+If, for example, a lapidairy dynamo is being fueled by diamonds, it would produce 9600 RF/t while consuming a diamond every ~1.5 seconds.

     === "ARC Kits"